Leslie Waggener Professor in the College of Fine Arts

 Studio Art: Sculpture & Extended Media

-Beili Liu is a 2016 Joan Mitchell Painters and Sculptors Grant recipient.
-Liu has been designated the 2018 Texas State Artist in 3D medium by the Texas State Legislature and the Texas Commission on The Arts.
-Beili Liu’s work has received support from the National Endowment for the Arts (Museum of Southeast Texas, 2014) and the Robert Rauschenberg Foundation Artistic Innovation and Collaboration Grant (Women and Their Work Gallery, 2013).
+Liu has been named the 2021–2022 Fulbright Arctic Chair, one of Fulbright’s Distinguished Scholars programs.
+Liu is a 2016 Joan Mitchell Painters and Sculptors Grant recipient, and has been designated the 2018 Texas State Artist in 3D medium by the Texas State Legislature and the Texas Commission on The Arts.
+Liu’s work has received support from the National Endowment for the Arts Challenge America Grant (Museum of Southeast Texas, 2014) and the Robert Rauschenberg Foundation Artistic Innovation and Collaboration Grant (Women and Their Work Gallery, 2013).
 Liu received a Distinction award at the Kaunas Biennial Lithuania (2011), and was honored by a San Francisco Mayor’s Award (2008) for her contribution to cultural exchange.
-Liu has been awarded artist residency fellowships from the Joan Mitchell Center, MASS MoCA, Facebook AIR, Fiskars AIR, Djerassi Foundation, and Fundación Valparaíso, Spain, among others.
+Liu has received artist residency fellowships at the Joan Mitchell Center, MASS MoCA, Facebook AIR, Fiskars AIR, Djerassi Foundation, Fundación Valparaíso, Spain, and Art Farm.

 Liu’s work has been featured by Sculpture Magazine, Art in America, New York Times, The Wall Street Journal, ArtSlant, San Francisco Examiner, LA Confidential, The Atlantic, Sacchi Review, UK, Helsinki Sanomat News, Finland, Stavanger Aftenblad, Norway, China Daily, Yishu, Journal of Contemporary Chinese Art, Hamburg Abendblatt, Vita (Life) Magazine, Italy, among others.